-The Schola Cantorum at Fisher House provides the music for the 9am sung Latin Mass on Sundays.
+The Schola Cantorum provides the music for the sung Mass in Latin at the 6pm Saturday vigil Mass.
 The Schola is a stimulating, committed, and friendly environment, seeking to enhance the liturgy and worship of the Fisher House community through music.
-Every Sunday we sing the Ordinary parts of the Mass, the plainchant Propers of the day and a motet, exploring varied repertory from the Gregorian, Renaissance and more modern traditions.
+Every week we sing the Ordinary parts of the Mass, the plainchant Propers of the day and a motet, exploring varied repertory from the Gregorian, Renaissance and more modern traditions.
 Rehearsals are on Monday evenings, and the Schola occasionally joins forces with the English Mass Choir for events such as the yearly Fisher Mass or termly choir dinners.
 The Schola is open and inclusive, with a broad mixture of people of different levels of study, areas of study, faiths, and nationalities.

 The 11am English Mass at Fisher House on Sunday is one of the central parts of life at the Chaplaincy, and the primary goal of the choir is to enrich this worship.
 The mixed-voice choir sings during full term, and provides varied music to compliment the Mass.
 The choir is directed by Chris Hamilton, and accompanied by Philip Beer, our organist.
 Chris is always looking to expand the choir, so please do get in touch with him (firstname.lastname@example.org) if you are interested in singing!
 Rehearsals take place on Sundays at 10am in the library at Fisher House.

 Out of term, an active band of singers and players combine elements of the Latin and English services with sacred works from the Baroque era.
 The presence in our congregation of exceptional soloists and instrumentalists has grown this aspect of the ministry over the last year.

 If you are a singer or an instrumentalist (playing at 415 or 440) and are interested in joining, please get in touch with the Philip Beer at email@example.com.